SOUTH HAITI EARTHQUAKE GRANTMAKING

 HDI’s long-term approach helps grantees make meaningful improvements in their community members’ lives.
 It also helps connect and strengthen civil society throughout rural areas of southern Haiti.
 A stronger civil society is the key to a stronger, better governed and more prosperous Haiti.

 In addition to grants, as a convener, we supported local leaders to come together to share, learn, coordinate and strategize on how to strengthen both this disaster response and their preparedness for the next natural hazard which will inevitably come.
-HDI partnered with Haiti Response Coalition to organize an in-person conference in Les Cayes, Haiti for over 200 community organization leaders and local officials.
+HDI partnered with Haiti Response Coalition to organize an in-person conference in Les Cayes, Haiti for over 200 community organization leaders and local officials in June 2022.